 JAMES M. HANRAHAN is Vice President - Major Accounts at Conner Strong & Buckelew in Marlton, NJ.
-He is responsible for business development, risk management consulting, and client retention.
-He has 30 years of experience in underwriting and risk management, and also belongs to CFMA's South Jersey, New Jersey, and Philadelphia Chapters.
+He is responsible for business development, risk management consulting and client retention.

+He has 30 years of experience in underwriting and risk management.

 Phone: 856-552-4946